isaacg1/isaacg1.github.io/_posts/2022-12-11-dunning-kruger.md

-1. General public: The Dunning-Kruger effect states that people who are bad at some skill think that they're better at that skill than people who good at the skill think that they are at the skill.
+1. General public: The Dunning-Kruger effect states that people who are bad at some skill think that they're better at that skill than people who are good at the skill think that they are at the skill.

 2. Researchers: The Dunning-Kruger effect states that people who are bad at some skill have more of a tendency to overestimate their skill